Banking in France is obviously an important aspect of living in the country.

 However, some banks do charge a fee for opening an account online via their website.
 You might still need to see someone in person with your documents, but for others, the fee covers digital processing.
 If a bank doesn’t charge for opening an online account, it might charge for using in-branch services.

 As you can imagine, there’s no single answer for banking in France for non-residents.
-Different banks offer their own services and charges, much like you’d find in your country.
+Different banks offer their own services and charges, much as you’d find in your country.
 It helps to do some research on the larger French banks, as these are more likely to be favourable for foreigners.

 How much does a bank account cost in France?